farfromunique/vampirePoints/README.md

 Change Log
 ==========
-1/1/2014: project start date.
+1/1/2014: Project start date.

-1/19/2014: uploaded to GitHub from local.
+1/19/2014: Uploaded to GitHub from local.
 All development so far has been written in Notepad++ and tested in Chrome 32.0.1700.76 m

 2/1/2014: Updated this document to reflect intent, as well as to add copyright notices.

+4/12/2014: Rewrote the backend to support dynamic sheet building in PHP, as well as adding hooks to allow printing,